Last Updated on January 31, 2023 by Matt Zavadil

 Is MLM a Pyramid Scheme?

 No, if you think network marketing is a pyramid scheme, then you don’t understand how it works.
+For example, some people ask if Arbonne is a pyramid.

 Multi-level marketing is a legal and viable way to run a business, as long as the company focuses on selling products or services and not recruitment.